The balcony of the Axarquia

 Scattered around the village, different constructions show the importance of the use of water in these lands.
 An obligatory stop is the 16th century Arab or Medieval cistern, located in Calle Huertezuelo.
 Other more modern ones are those of El Pilar Grande and El Chico.

-Parish Church of Our Lady of the Rosary and Saint Leo the Great from the 16th century.
+16th-century Parish Church of Our Lady of the Rosary and St Leo the Great

 C. Castillo, 7, 29716 Canillas de Aceituno, Málaga

-Located in the upper part of the village, its terrace overlooks a beautiful landscape.
+Located in the upper part of the village in Canillas de Aceituno, with a terrace offering views over a beautiful landscape.
 Built on the site of the old mosque in the 16th century, its style is Gothic-Mudejar.
 It was renovated in the 19th century.

-It has a tower located in the chancel that begins in a square base and ends in an octagonal shape.
-Inside, there are two Baroque chapels from the 18th century, an image of the Virgen de la Cabeza, with silver attributes from the 18th and 19th centuries, an oil painting with the theme of the Pietà from the end of the 17th century, and three medium-sized sculptures: San Antón, from the 17th century; San Francisco Javier, with influences from Zayas, from the beginning of the 18th century, and a San Antonio, from the circle of Mena, from the end of the 17th century.
-The sacristy contains important pieces of silver.
+It has a tower at the chancel end which starts with a square base and ends in an octagonal shape.
+Inside, two 18th-century Baroque chapels, an image of the Virgin of La Cabeza, with silver attributes from the 18th and 19th centuries, an oil painting depicting the theme of the Piety dating from the late 17th century, and three medium-sized sculptures:

 El Saltillo de Canillas de Aceituno